giellalt/lang-smn/smn.md

 ```

 Then edit/test as follows:

 ```
 echo "Sun ij puátá." | sh modes/smngram.mode
 ```

-Hint: There are very many modes in the `modes` folder, look at them.
+There are very many modes in the `modes` folder, look at them.
 If you use emacs and have cg-mode installed, you may run analysis with C-c C-i / C-c C-c
 See also [the documentation on grammarchecker testing](https://giellalt.github.io/proof/gramcheck/doc/grammarchecker_testing.html)

-# DELIMITERS, TAGS AND SETS
+# Delimiters, tags and sets

 Sentence delimiters are the following: <.> <!> <?> <...> <¶>